At a Glance

 Conversica was founded in 2007 as AutoFerret.com — literally built for auto dealers.
 It has processed 1.5 billion conversations across 2,000+ business teams and has over 1,000 dealer relationships.
 That is a real track record.
 So why are dealerships increasingly looking for Conversica alternatives?

 The short answer: the category has moved.
 What passed for AI in 2014 — scripted email follow-up with some NLP — is not the same thing as an autonomous AI sales agent built on current-generation large language models.
 Conversica has a mature product for a well-defined job (follow up on internet leads, reactivate dormant CRM contacts).
-Swirl is a different product solving a different problem: converting active website visitors through real-time AI conversation, voice, and browser-level autonomy.
+Swirl is a different product solving a different problem: converting active website visitors through a Visual AI Experience (Multimodal) — voice, text, video, 3D, and interactive UI combined in one conversation — with Browser Autonomy (the AI visually guides buyers through comparisons, configurations, financing, and booking directly on the dealer's website, without the buyer needing to click, scroll, or navigate themselves).

 This comparison is meant to help dealers understand which tool fits which problem — honestly.